CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 Notes:

 - Git is used most effectively for line-based versioning of text-files.
-Visualizing changes is more demanding for structured data (csv) and impossible for binaries (e.g., Word documents)
+Visualizing changes is more demanding for structured data (csv) and impossible for binaries (e.g., Word documents).
 - Versions are accompanied by a commit report, which provides a quick overview of the status.

 ..